Candycc96/learngit/readme.txt

-git is good
-hello git
-git is a distriguted version control system
+git is a distriguted version control system git is free software distributed under the GPL